-In this Annual Information Form, unless the context otherwise dictates, "we", "Teck" or the "Company" refers to Teck Resources Limited and its subsidiaries.
+In this Annual Information Form, unless the context otherwise dictates, "we" or "Teck" refers to Teck Resources Limited and its subsidiaries.
 All dollar amounts expressed throughout this Annual Information Form are in Canadian dollars unless otherwise noted.

 Cautionary Statement on Forward-Looking Information